 He is a current member of the board of directors of the Orange County Transportation Authority.

 As mayor, Tait has promoted Anaheim as a city of kindness.
 Under his kindness Initiative, Anaheim Union School District students fulfilled a pledge to complete 1 million acts of kindness.

 He also created the Hi Neighbor program, which simply encourages neighbors to get to know one another through acts of kindness and to build social infrastructure that leads to stronger, more resilient communities.

 Under the kindness initiative, Tait also launched a program called Coming Home Anaheim, which coordinates the work and resources of local community and religious groups to provide homes and help for the homeless.

 In 2011, Tait, formed a Regulatory Relief Task Force to review and eliminate regulatory burdens on existing and prospective businesses in Anaheim, resulting in more freedom for people to achieve their dreams.

 Tait received his bachelor’s in finance from the University of Wyoming and master's of business administration and law degree from Vanderbilt University.
 He is a member of the State Bar of California.

 Aside from his duties as mayor, Tait is CEO of Tait and Associates, a civil engineering firm, and Tait Environmental Services, an environmental consulting company.

-Tait and his wife Julie have four children and two grandchildren.
+Tait and his wife Julie have four children and three grandchildren.
 They have lived in Anaheim for nearly 30 years.